 In the planning stage the Visit Leader should investigate the availability and suitability of accommodation either through research or by contacting a tour operator.
 Be aware that standards in some countries are very different to those found in Western Europe and North America.
 The Visit Leader should consider whether the accommodation:

-- Fits with the aims and objectives of the visit - Suits the needs and requirements of all participants (including disabled access) - Is suitable for the gender mix of the group - Provides adequate security and privacy for all participants - Has easy access to toilets and washing facilities - Complies with appropriate safety standards for the nature of the visit
+- Fits with the aims and objectives of the visit - Suits the needs and requirements of all participants (including disabled access) - Is suitable for the gender mix of the group taking into account any protected characteristics - Provides adequate security and privacy for all participants - Has easy access to toilets and washing facilities - Complies with appropriate safety standards for the nature of the visit